Stephan-Voss/layoutium/README.md

 ~ Page Setup ~
 Paper size is adjusted by entering pixel values for "Paper W" and "H".
 You can set a background through the "Insert" menu.
+The background image does not scale to fill the page.
 By default, bleed is on and won't allow items to cross its invisible border.
 Click the green satyr icon to toggle bleed.
 If a box is refusing to obey bleed, deselect it (by clicking anywhere on the page) and then reselect it.
 Snap-to-grid can be enabled by entering a pixel value different from 1 for "Grid".
 The page is zoomable through ctrl+scrolling or the egg, dragon and tree icons.